How to Get Through the Holidays (And Not Feel Awful)

 To skip or not to skip?

 If you've overdone it there's no harm in skipping a meal, assuming that when you do eat, your first meal of the day is balanced and full of healthful food (think protein, fibre, and phytos, like above).
-A lot of people advise against restricting food after indulgence, but it's not necessarily bad.
-A more positive way to reframe this is balancing out lighter days with heavier days; if we never did this, it would be a challenging uphill battle!
+A lot of people advise against restricting food after indulgence, but it's not necessarily a bad tactic if your overall mindset and approach is one of balance.
+Restricting as a punishment is a hard no from us.
+Instead, a positive way to reframe this approach is balancing out lighter days with heavier days; if we never did this, it would be a challenging uphill battle!
 The key is to do it in a proactive and positive way.
 For example, if you've woken up panicking that you overindulged and then try to restrict yourself all day, without focusing on adequate protein or fibre, you'll likely overindulge and be miserable.
 The spike in stress hormones alone can lead to an unhappy gut and more intense cravings throughout the day.
-On the other hand, if you're relaxed about it and decide to balance out an indulgent day with a cleansing day of food or a time-restricted window, it will feel far easier to follow.
+On the other hand, if you're relaxed about it and decide to balance out an indulgent day with a cleansing day of food or a time-restricted feeding window, it will feel far easier to follow.
 It’s important not to view it as a punishment.

-There aren’t any ‘healthy’ alcohols, but enjoying drinks with friends and family is often a core aspect of social connection over the holidays, so there are ways you can lessen the effects.
-First and foremost, avoid sugary cocktails; the aftereffects of alcohol will be exacerbated by the excess sugar (think gut, mood, appetite).
-Clear alcohols have lower amounts of congeners, which can worsen hangovers and some of the negative physiological effects of alcohol, so specifically go for vodka, clear tequila, and gin over things like brandy and dark rum.
+There aren’t any ‘healthy’ alcohols, but enjoying drinks with friends and family is often a core aspect of social connection over the holidays, so there are ways you can lessen its effects.
+First and foremost, avoid sugary cocktails; the after effects of alcohol will be exacerbated by the excess sugar (think gut, mood, appetite).
+Clear alcohols have lower amounts of congeners, which can worsen hangovers and some of the negative physiological effects of alcohol, so vodka, clear tequila, and gin may be less damaging than brandy and dark rum.
 If wine is your drink of choice, white wine generally has a lower alcohol content than the equivalent size of red, and if you opt for dry wines over medium or sweeter wines, they will have a little less sugar.
 If you're the one entertaining, or if you're out at restaurants, you can also look for natural wines.
 Natural wines can be a fantastic way to minimise the effects of alcohol.
 They have less sugar because of the fermentation process, and have avoided exposure to pesticides, added sulphur dioxide and are free from the over 100 additives that are legally permitted in wine.
-Alcohol isn't subject to the same labelling requirements as food is, so when we drink regular wine, we can consume a whole host of chemicals that we don't know about.
+Alcohol isn't subject to the same labelling requirements as food is, so when we drink regular wine, we are often consuming a whole host of chemicals that we don't know about.
 This can be one of the reasons why some wines can make us feel so horrible (especially for those of us who are sensitive).
-Whilst all wine will have some degree of sulphites, unless it's a natural, biodynamic wine, it will likely have added sulphites, which acts as a preservative and a way to standardise the end product.
+Whilst all wine will have some degree of sulphites, unless it's a natural, biodynamic wine, it will likely have added sulphites.
 Finally, if you're sensitive to histamine, a dry, biodynamic white wine may be a better choice.
 Regardless of what you're drinking, always rehydrate afterward with an electrolyte drink like Cellular Hydration.
-If you know you will be drinking more than usual, or are prone to hangovers, you can add a liver support like Deep Detox, which can help reduce inflammation and protect your body from some of the negative effects of alcohol.
-Together these make our Party Essentials Set
+If you know you will be drinking more than usual, or are prone to hangovers, you can add a liver support like Deep Detox, which can protect your body from some of the negative effects of alcohol.

 Throw out the ‘rules’ and be where you are.